msencenb/bootstrap-portfolio/README.md

 ### Testing
     'make test'
 This command runs the mocha tests for this project.
 You can change the reporter option in the Makefile itself if you prefer another output format.
-Please note that I only wrote unit tests for the models in this project and skipped on unit tests for routing since there are only a handful.